 All courses taken in which grades of "I", "W", "Q", or "F" were earned, in addition to transfer credits accepted by the institution, apply toward the student's maximum eligibility and satisfactory progress standards for financial aid.
-For more information, please refer to page 31 of this catalog under "Satisfactory Academic Progress" for Financial Aid.
+For more information, please refer to Financial Aid section of this catalog under "Satisfactory Academic Progress".